rbtz-openai/vscode-river/README.md

 This extension is not currently published outside of this repository.
 You can install it in `VS Code` using the `.vsix` in this repository.

+## Formatting

+This extension provides document formatting for `.river` files by shelling out to `alloy fmt`.

+- Requirement: Install the `alloy` CLI and ensure it is available on your `PATH`.
+- Optional: Configure a custom binary path via the `river.alloyPath` setting.

+Formatting works with “Format Document” and with `editor.formatOnSave`.

 ## building

 Building a `VS Code` extension from source requires [vsce](https://github.com/microsoft/vscode-vsce).